 The highest point in Thailand, 2,565 meters above sea level.
 Yay!
 At this altitude, your body starts telling you there’s something wrong with the air; I felt a bit weird and got a mild headache.
 My wife, however, didn’t feel a thing.

 Back down to 2,142 meters to see the Royal Twin Pagodas and the beautiful garden.
-I’ve never seen a bluer sky in Thailand, which, due to its warm climate, often has a hazy or light blue sky.
+I’ve never seen a bluer sky in Thailand, which, due to its high humidity often has a hazy or light blue sky.

 A stair up to Napapon Phoom-Siri Chedi, the pagoda dedicated to the Queen.